Kurento/kurento/source/tutorials/java/module-pointerdetector.rst

 .. note::

-   We are in active development.
-You can find the latest version of Kurento Java Client at `Maven Central <https://search.maven.org/#search%7Cga%7C1%7Ckurento-client>`_.
+   You can find the latest version of
+   Kurento Java Client at `Maven Central <https://search.maven.org/#search%7Cga%7C1%7Ckurento-client>`_.

 Kurento Java Client has a minimum requirement of **Java 7**.
 Hence, you need to